 Burry Port HM tel 01554 835691 mob 07817395710

 At the moment the Marina is home to a small fleet of charter fishing boats, local pleasure craft and shallow draught yachts.
 The Inlet is not a place for a large deep draft yachts to be searching for unbuoyed channels and shelter.
+Any visiting skipper would be well advised to contact the HM (Bob) before starting his run in to the harbour for advice and most certainly do not try the South Channel in.

 Entry to west facing Burry Inlet should not be considered by strangers in any kind of onshore wind, and for a first visit, light offshore winds are ideal.
 The tidal stream runs hard (up to 4 kn) across the sand banks within the inlet, but a study of the chart will show that at around high water there will be plenty of depth everywhere for shallow draft craft in the approach.